At Kerlink, we are committed to supporting all our customers, regardless of the software version they are currently using.

 As it name reflect, this version must not be used unless you exactly know what you are doing.

-The repository used by your gateway can be found in the file: /etc/apt/sources.list.d/keros-deb.list
+The repository used by your gateway can be found in the file: /etc/apt/sources.list.d/keros-deb.list:

 deb https://deb.keros.wanesy.com/<machine> stable main

-To change it, edit the file and change the word stable
+To change it, edit the file and change the word stable to: